nvass/spieglein/README.md

 Features that might be added later:

-Pre and post backup command
+Pre and post backup command.

-Sudo support
+Automatic creation of parent datasets that don't exist.

-Bandwidth throttling and data buffering
+Bandwidth throttling and data buffering.